naturalis/puppet-apexomes/README.md

 # puppet-apexomes
 puppet manifest for the apexomes analysis environment As yet untested.
 What we need to check is:

-1. whether this is syntactically correct
+1. whether this is syntactically as well as logically correct
 2. whether we indeed are aware of all dependencies for apexomes